abhirampai/my_blog/src/_blogs/apache_kafka_from_scratch_part_2.md

 ```

 ## Conclusion
-In this blog we saw about Describe topics api in detail, how to handle the request get the topics metadata from the cluster metadata file and send the response.
+In this blog we saw about Describe topics API in detail, how to handle requests, gather topic metadata from the cluster metadata file, and construct a response.

-You can find the implementation of the same using Javascript in this [Github Repository](https://github.com/abhirampai/codecrafters-kafka-javascript/blob/master/app/describe_topic_partitions_request.js)
+For a full implementation in JavaScript, check out the following [Github Repository](https://github.com/abhirampai/codecrafters-kafka-javascript/blob/master/app/describe_topic_partitions_request.js)

-In the next blog we will look into the fetch request api.
+In our next blog post, we will explore the Fetch Request API.